 Before you get married, the property you own is considered separate property.
-If you had $20,000 in your bank account before saying, “I do,” that amount will remain separate unless it is commingled with marital property later on.
+If you had $20,000 in your bank account before saying, “I do,” that amount will still classify as separate property unless it comingles with other marital property.
 For example, if you owned a home before you got married, moved into it with your new spouse, and both of you paid the mortgage moving forward, it would no longer be just separate property.
 Your new spouse will then have an interest in it should the two of you divorce in the future.
 In other words, your house is now commingled property.

 How will something like this impact your divorce?
 Well, given that dividing property is already a somewhat tricky task, commingled property can amplify the complexity of it.
 If you are in the midst of a divorce that involves commingled property, it would be in your best interests to seek skilled legal representation to assist you in properly ensuring property is divided fairly.